By William H. McNitt

 Alpine Township is the red square north of Grand Rapids

-When Edward Wheeler arrived in Michigan in 1844, he brought enough money so that he could buy a 160 acre farm.
+When Edward Wheeler arrived in Michigan in 1844, he brought enough money to buy a 160 acre farm.
 He only paid $104.50 total for the land instead of the usual $1.25 per acre as he used state scrip in making the payment.
-Because his brother-in-law Harvey Wilder did not have enough money to buy a farm, Wheeler agreed to transfer 40 acres to him if he would clear off eight acres of Wheeler's farm in return.
+Because his brother-in-law Harvey Wilder did not have sufficient resources to buy his own farm, Wheeler agreed to transfer 40 acres to him if he would clear off eight acres of Wheeler's farm in return.

 Although Joseph Bullen initially settled in Alpine Township, he soon began looking for a suitable spot to build a sawmill.
 On January 31, 1845, he purchased a farm on section 4 of nearby Walker Township, through which ran Indian Mill Creek.
 On October 16, 1846, he sold his Alpine Township farm to his son-in-law and daughter Erastus and Betsey Fox.

 Joseph Bullen became a very successful businessman with mills in both Ottawa and Kent County.
 At one point he owned 1,000 acres of land.
-His focus seems to have been on business, church, and family rather than politics, but around 1850, he did serve as the postmaster of Indian Creek.
+His focus seems to have been on business, church, and family rather than politics, but in 1849 to 1851 and again briefly in 1865, he did serve as the postmaster of Indian Creek (as did his son Francis).

 Edward Wheeler soon became one of the most prominent citizens of Alpine Township.
 He was a gentle man and became known as "Uncle Edward Wheeler" to all of the people in the surrounding area.
 It was reported that he loved everybody and everybody loved him.
 At the meeting in which Alpine Township was officially organized on April 5, 1847, Edward was elected as the first township supervisor.
 The next annual meeting was held at the Wheeler home due to its location near the center of the township.
 Soon a small log schoolhouse was erected on the corner of the Wheeler farm and township meetings were held there.
 In 1854, Wheeler deeded to the township land to serve as a cemetery (now known as Alpine Center Cemetery).
 The township built a wood framed town hall on the northeast corner of section 21 in 1860, next to the cemetery.
 That town hall current serves as the township museum.
 Wheeler also served as township clerk in 1848 and 1849, and in 1853 was a justice of the peace.

-Harvey Wilder did not achieve the same level of success in Michigan that his two brothers-in-law achieved.
-Of course, he had a large family and had less money than the other two did upon arrival in the state.
-He was dependent on Bullen and Wheeler for assistance in coming to Michigan and in acquiring a farm.
-Described by others as poor, but honest, and a good man, Harvey also had health concerns that prevented him from being as successful as the other two.
+Harvey Wilder did not achieve the same level of financial success in Michigan that his two brothers-in-law achieved.
+Described by others as poor, but honest, and a good man, Harvey had a larger family to support and also had health concerns.

-On August 24, 1851, Harvey was staying with his brother Asahel Wilder of Mount Holly, Vermont, and was having serious health problems.
+On August 24, 1851, Harvey's brother Asahel Wilder of Mount Holly, Vermont, reported that Harvey was staying with him, and having serious health problems.
 Although Harvey was only 46, Asahel reported that during the most severe attacks of the "rheumatism" Harvey was confined to the house and unable to help himself.
 Asahel also reported that Harvey was weak and had lost a great deal of weight, but "is now on the gain ... [and] will be able to start for home in two weeks ...."

 Harvey did make the return trip to Michigan safely, but his illness worsened and he died on January 28, 1852.
-He too was buried in Brooklawn Cemetery next to the Bullen farm.
-With assistance from the Wheelers and Bullens, Hannah was probably able to keep her young family together for a while.
-When her daughter Hannah married William McNitt in 1854, however, twelve year old Joseph Wilder and five year old Eleazer Wilder went to live with them on their Ottawa County farm.
-Alma Wilder, the youngest daughter, lived with John and Thyrza Johnson of Walker Township in 1860.
+He was buried in Brooklawn Cemetery next to the Bullen farm.
+With assistance from the Wheelers and Bullens, his widow Hannah struggled to keep her young family together.
+When her daughter Hannah married William McNitt in 1854, however, twelve year old Joseph Wilder and five year old Eleazer Wilder went to live with them.

 Table of Contents